 When is it safe to reduce your medications?

-Here’s a situation our fine doctors are pleased to encounter all the time.
+Here’s a situation doctors are pleased to encounter all the time.

 For 6 months, Patient Ingrid, we’ll call her, has been taking a “cocktail” of prescription and non-prescription meds, plus supplements.
 She’s also been eating a newly healthy diet, and exercising regularly.